Zubair2021/Computer_Vision_Cytopathic_Effect/README.md

-# Deep Learning: Cytopathic Effect Approach
+# Deep Learning: Cytopathic Effect using Computer Vision
 The repository contains preliminary code to utilize deep learning approach for automated detection and counting of CPE in cell culture images.

 **CPE Image Analysis**